-I have formally alleged research misconduct three times.
+I have made formal allegations of misconduct (i.e. fraud) against some academic researchers.
 The following describes what happened after I filed the allegations.

 One allegation of research misconduct that I made was against Sturt W. Manning.
 Manning was then a professor at the University of Reading, in England.
 My allegation was filed with the Vice Chancellor of the university.
 The vice chancellor, though, refused to investigate my allegation.
 I was told by telephone that the university had no procedures for investigating such allegations, because their professors always acted with integrity.